dgroomes/react-playground/README.md

 ### Instructions

 * Run a server with `python3 serve.py`
-  * If you are on macOS, Python 3 and its built-in modules are already installed on your computer.
+  * If you are on macOS then Python 3 and its built-in modules are already installed on your computer!
+If you are not on macOS, then you may need to install Python.
+See <https://www.python.org/downloads/>.
 * Open the browser! (<http://localhost:8080>)

 ### Wish List